veyon/docs/user/features.rst

 .. hint:: A typical use case for this feature can be to end a course for all participants at the same time.

-.. attention:: Please note that the logged on users – depending on the program configuration – are logged off without further confirmation queries.
+.. attention:: Please note that the logged on users – depending on the program configuration – are logged off without further confirmation dialogs.
 Therefore, always make sure that the logged on users have saved all open documents etc. and closed all programs if possible.
 This prevents unwanted data loss.

 Send text message